David Warner (cricketer): Domestic career

 On 29 November 2008, Warner hit his first domestic One Day century for New South Wales with a score of 165* against Tasmania at Hurstville Oval in Sydney.
-This knock got him the record of the highest one day score by a Blues player.
+This innings got him the record of the highest one day score by a Blues player.
 In the reverse fixture at Hobart, he backed it up with a 54-ball 97 to narrowly miss the record for the fastest ever century in Australian domestic cricket.

 Warner made his first-class debut playing for New South Wales against Western Australia in the final match of the 2008–09 Sheffield Shield season at the Sydney Cricket Ground on 5–8 March 2009.
 Batting only once and coming in at number six in the batting order, Warner scored 42 runs off 48 deliveries.

 While playing for New South Wales, Warner broke the record for the highest Australian one-day domestic score.
 His score of 197 came off just 141 balls and included 20 fours and 10 sixes, surpassing Jimmy Maher's previous record of 187.

-KFC Big Bash and Big Bash League
+Big Bash League

-Warner made a record in KFC Twenty20 Big Bash by completing his half century in 18 balls against Tasmania.
-The earlier record was held by George Bailey, who completed his half century in 19 balls.

-In the first season of the newly re-vamped Big Bash League, Warner was named as captain for the Sydney Thunder and in his first match for the Thunder scored 102 not out off just 51 balls with a strike rate of 200 runs per 100 balls.
+In 2009, Warner set a new record for the fastest half-century scored in the Australian domestic Twenty20 cricket, completing his 50 in 18 balls against Tasmania.
+In the first season of the newly revamped Big Bash League, Warner was named as captain for the Sydney Thunder and scored 102 not out from 51 balls in his first match for the team.
 Warner played for Sydney Sixers in 2012–13 season.
+Warner has returned to the BBL following his retirement from international cricket and is once again the captain of the Sydney Thunder.
+He scored the second most runs in the BBL14.

 Indian Premier League

-Warner has been one of the most successful batsmen in the Indian Premier League.
-He has won the Orange Cap three times and has scored over 5000 runs.
+Warner has been one of the most successful overseas batsmen in the Indian Premier League, scoring over 6,000 runs and winning the Orange Cap award for the highest scoring batter in a season three times.

-Delhi Daredevils

-Warner was signed by Delhi Daredevils for the 2009–10 seasons.
-During the 2009 tournament which was played in South Africa, Warner played seven games, scoring 163 runs at an average of 23.28 and with a strike-rate of 123.48.
-His top score was 51.

-On 7 October 2011, Warner became the first cricketer to score consecutive Twenty20 hundreds, when he followed up an unbeaten 135 against Chennai Super Kings with an unbeaten 123 against Royal Challengers Bangalore.
-Both matches were in the Champions League.